 - Provide Personal Protective Equipment (PPE) to members of the campus community.

-- Install additional sanitizing stations and signage regarding physical distancing throughout campus.
+- Additional sanitizing stations and signage regarding physical distancing throughout campus.

-- Offer COVID-19-compliant access to resources such as campus activities, services, events and support on campus.
+- COVID-19-compliant access to resources such as campus activities, services, events and support on campus.

 - Prioritize resources for enrichment of technology-enabled instruction to support each course.